Installing CircuitPython on Keybow 2040 (or Pico RGB Keypad)

 Downloading and installing CircuitPython

-We're using CircuitPython as the firmware for Keybow 2040 as HID is not yet supported in MicroPython.
+We're using CircuitPython for our macro pad firmware as HID is not yet supported in MicroPython.

 First of all, go to this page and download the most recent .uf2 file - this is a customised version of CircuitPython built especially for Keybow 2040.

-Whilst holding down the BOOTSEL button on your Keybow, connect it to your computer with the USB-C cable.
-Once you've plugged it in, it should show up as a drive called RPI-RP2.
+Whilst holding down the BOOTSEL button, connect it to your computer with the USB-C cable or tap RESET (the other button) if it's already plugged in.
+It should show up as a drive called RPI-RP2 - it's now in bootloader/DFU mode.
 Copy the downloaded .uf2 file to this drive.
-After a few seconds it should show up as a drive named CIRCUITPY - it's now running CircuitPython.
+After a few seconds it should show up as a drive named CIRCUITPY - it's now running CircuitPython!

 This is what the CIRCUITPY drive looks like in Windows: